 Whether you have been working in the coaching business for some time or new to it you must have realized the fact that there’s a lot of discussion around knowing your coaching niche.

-Emphasis lies on making sure you turn up on Google searches and your coaching pitch is clear and concise.
-The message comes out as no niche, no business.
+The emphasis lies on making sure you turn up on Google searches and your coaching pitch is clear and concise.
+If the message comes out as no niche, no business.

 You can also ask these series of questions:

-- When am I mostly in flow as a coach?
+- When am I most in flow as a coach?
 With whom?